top of page

 4. Organized Component Integration

-Efficiently housing necessary components such as capture boxes, network switches, and power supplies within concealed panels or wall recesses maintains a tidy appearance and easy access for maintenance, contributing to long-term system reliability.
+Efficiently housing necessary components, such as capture boxes, network switches, and power supplies, is vital.
+Integrating these within concealed panels or wall recesses maintains a tidy appearance while also ensuring easy access for maintenance.
+This strategy contributes to long-term system reliability.

 5. CBCT Machine Accessory Organization

-Properly organizing accessories like manuals, chin rests, and positioning tools streamlines daily operations.
-A clearly defined and accessible storage approach ensures smooth patient workflow and equipment longevity.
+Properly organizing accessories like manuals, chin rests, and positioning tools can streamline daily operations.
+A clearly defined and easily accessible storage approach will ensure smooth patient workflow and enhance equipment longevity.

 About Dental TI